There are some surprising discoveries new vermicomposters will make as they begin their vermicomposting journeys.

 And maybe it's learning that those red wigglers in their worm bin aren't even red wigglers at all, but a different species altogether.

-This article will explore the similarities and differences between red wigglers and a similar looking composting worm called the Indian blue.
+This article will explore the similarities and differences between red wigglers and a similar looking composting worm called the Indian blues.

 Read the Urban Worm Guide to Red Wigglers!